 Note: The tour buses seemed to roll in around 9/9:30 am and the bakery (and attractions) got extremely crowded.
 I suggest starting your day before then if possible.

 For lunch, stop in at Omen Kodai-ji.
-This is a branch of Kyoto's famous Omen noddle chain and a perfect place to stop while exploring.
-Try the signature udon noddles served in broth with a side of fresh veggies.
+This is a branch of Kyoto's famous Omen noodle chain and a perfect place to stop while exploring.
+Try the signature udon noodles served in broth with a side of fresh veggies.

 As dusk approaches head back to Gion.
-Walk the streets as the lights turn on around the tea houses and shops.
+Walk the streets as the lights twinkle on, illuminating the tea houses and shops.

 For a nice sweet break, stop in here for amazing traditional Japanese desserts.
 You can't miss it, the restaurant is attached to a gorgeous koi pond that many people stop at to take a picture.